MaximeMonnier/Floppy-bird/README.md

 ## Customization

-To change de parameter of the Game change the "general settings" in `script.js`

-`const gravity = 0.8;`
+To change the parameter of the Game changes the "general settings `line 7`" in `script. js` `const gravity = 0.8;`

-Change de gravity
+Change the gravity

 `let speed = 8;`